ProUnit

 RUN AssertTrue(AVAILABLE Order).

-assertEqualsChar Used to assert that two strings have the same value.
+assertEqualsChar Used to assert that two strings (CHARACTER) have the same value.

 RUN AssertEqualsChar(cState, "SC").